BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 ![FallbackNodes](images/FallbackBasic.png)

->In the door open?
+> Is the door open?
 >
-> I not, try to open the door.
+> If not, try to open the door.
 >
 > Otherwise, if you have a key, unlock and open the door.
 >
 > Otherwise, smash the door.
 >
->If any of these actions succeeded, then enter the room.
+> If __any__ of these actions succeeded, then enter the room.

 ### "Fetch me a beer" revisited

-We can now improve the "Fetch Me a Beer" example, which leaves the door open if the beer was not there.
+We can now improve the "Fetch Me a Beer" example, which left the door open if the beer was not inside the fridge.

-We use the color "green" to represent nodes which will return SUCCESS and "red" for those which return FAILURE.
+We use the color "green" to represent nodes which return SUCCESS and "red" for those which return FAILURE.
 Black nodes are never executed.

 ![FetchBeer failure](images/FetchBeerFails.png)

 Let's create an alternative tree that closes the door even when __GrabBeer__ returns FAILURE.